PETER C. MATTHEWS

 email: Pete4bass aol.com

-Between 1970-90, Mr. Matthews combined professional music-making with journalism.
-Working both as a copy editor, and also as a feature writer for publications including Rolling Stone, Melody Maker, Time Out London, TV Times and BBC Radio Times, he has interviewed such artists as Paul McCartney, Kris Kristofferson and the late Frank Zappa.
+After graduating college in 1970, for two decades Mr. Matthews combined professional activities in journalism and music.
+Mr. Matthews' first job in London was as a music journalist.
+He worked as both copy editor and feature writer for publications including Rolling Stone, Melody Maker, Time Out London, TV Times and BBC Radio Times - for whom he interviewed artists like Jack Bruce (Cream), Paul McCartney, Kris Kristofferson, Lee Ritenour, Ravi Shankar, and Frank Zappa.